 Why would anyone go into a bank for self-service?
 While the idea seems contradictory, many people simply prefer to go into a bank for services.
 In fact, more than 80% of Generation Z prefer to go to a physical location for products and services, so that they can resolve issues and handle processing more quickly.

 Creating self-service kiosks in bank lounges and areas gives individuals the opportunity to handle basic actions and interactions themselves and then switch over to a live representative when and where necessary.
 For example, customers can fill out their own paperwork to set up an account and create an appointment to have a bank representative sign it when they are done.
 This is an easy way to accommodate a generation that prefers to do things themselves without sacrificing the value of going to a bank.

 Self-service trends are also reflected in an increase in video walls and screens, tablets and computers, and more focus on technology across banks so that customers can do and learn more while in the bank.
 For example, many banks use digital screens to share financial education to anyone who wants to learn through a digital portal in the bank.
 With computers and screens already present to help individuals handle their own finances and interactions, adding this additional layer of service is relatively easy and pain-free for banks, who are often offering financial education through other channels.

 Open and Building Experience

-While larger, relaxing environments are coming to many banking branches, others are going in the opposite direction.
+While larger, relaxing environments are coming to many retail banking branches, others retail band designs are going in the opposite direction.
 Small, booth-sized self-service areas outfitted with only a few tellers are becoming a trend, with even large-scale banks like Bank of America already beginning to adopt them.